weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 [Try out ⬆️](https://link.semi.technology/3vDh8Bk)

-Last but not least, all the standard filters are documented in the [filters section](../graphql-references/filters.html) of the GraphQL references documentation or in the documentation of the individual modules.
+Last but not least, all the standard filters are documented in the [filters section](../graphql-references/filters.html) of the GraphQL reference documentation, or in the documentation of the individual modules.

 ## Aggregate{}

-​The `Aggregate{}` can be used to show aggregated data.
+The `Aggregate{}` function can be used to show aggregated data.
 For example, how many objects do I have of the `Paragraph` class?

-​There are three core concepts to keep in mind for the `Aggregate` function.
+There are three core concepts to keep in mind for the `Aggregate` function:

 1. Doing something on a class level is done in the `meta` property.
 2. Doing something on a property level is done inside the property.
 3. Different property types (e.g., `string`, `int`, etc) support different aggregate functions.

-​The examples below are a bit more explanatory.
+The examples below are a bit more explanatory.

 Let's start with counting the number of data objects in the `Paragraph` class: